The UAE hosts the regional climate change dialogue

 It should be noted that the UAE was the first Gulf country to sign and ratify the Paris Climate Agreement, and its nationally determined contribution represents the first goal announced in the region to reduce emissions in various aspects of the economy.

-The UAE Cabinet approved the second nationally determined contributions last December, which include continuing to work to reduce greenhouse gas emissions, leading to a 23.5% reduction from business as usual by 2030.
+The UAE Cabinet approved the second nationally determined contributions last December, which include continuing to work to reduce greenhouse gas emissions to achieve a 23.5% reduction from business as usual by 2030.
 This goal is expected to translate into an absolute emission reduction of around 70 million tons.

 .